mrcrilly/mrcrilly.github.io/content/posts/study-path.md

 - 2022-2025: Business School at QUT for a degree in Finance
 - 2025-*: Who knows?

 The total estimated study time and costs will be roughly 5-6 years and come to around $50,000 (given the expense of the degree and taking into account increased fees by 2022.)
-This is a long time, but then retraining and moving into another industry always is.
+This is a long time, but then retraining and moving into another industry always is a lengthy process.
 Especially when that industry is, or is going to be, tightly regulated.

 I'm looking forward to the challenge and in the mean time I can blog about my studies, how my own personal financial situation is developing, and also work on my four tier financial independence plan.